mmistakes/mm-github-pages-starter/_pages/about.md

 permalink: /about/
 title: "About"
 ---

+##Biography
-I am currently a senior student in the department of Computer Science and Technology in [HUST](https://www.hust.edu.cn/).
+I am currently a senior student at the department of Computer Science and Technology, Huazhong University of Science and Technology [(HUST)](https://www.hust.edu.cn/).
+I am now fighting for TOEFL.

+##Selected Honors